Dooleweerdt/rh_sensor/doc/notes.rst

       remote: zephyrproject-rtos

-Additionally the clang compiler is required - if you see this error will occur during build:
+Additionally the clang compiler is required - if you see this error during build:

 .. code-block:: text